lunatech-labs/lunatech-beginner-quarkus-course/slides/03-qute.md

 * Minimizing reflection reduces the size of the native image.
 * Optionally type-safe: we'll see this in later slides
 * Output can be streamed: Uses HTTP chunking to reduce required memory.
+* Can talk here about what the templates are compiled to, and how this works in native mode

 ## Qute Expressions